LorraineA8/DS-Research-The-Ravens/diabetes_cdss_project/README.md

 4. **LightGBM** - Fast gradient boosting
 5. **Support Vector Machine (SVM)** - Kernel-based classifier

 The best model (based on ROC AUC) is selected and saved for deployment.
+The current best model is **XGBoost** with an ROC AUC of 96.78% and accuracy of 88.96%.

 ## 📈 Model Evaluation Metrics